Oct 18, 2021

-How to Allow Remote Connections to MySQL Database on RHEL/CentOS
+How to Allow Remote Connections to a MySQL Database

 How to Allow Remote Connection to a MySQL Database Server on RHEL or CentOS

-- Log in to your server as the root user and run the following command to determine the location of the MySQL configuration file:
+To do this, log in to your server as the root user and run the following command to determine the location of the MySQL configuration file:

 mysql --help | grep "Default options" -A 1